 According to older macrobiotic texts, babies on a macrobiotic diet can drink spring or well water that has been boiled and cooled, bancha twig tea, grain teas, apple juice (warm or hot) and amazake that has been boiled with twice as much water and cooled.
 Some macrobiotic parents also fed their babies rice milk and soy milk.

-However, it has since been widely accepted that a macrobiotic diet is not suitable for babies or young children, as they cannot get several nutrients that are essential to their healthy development.
+It has since been widely accepted that a macrobiotic diet is not suitable for babies or young children, as they cannot get several nutrients that are essential to their healthy development.
 Please consult with a licensed nutritionist before considering a macrobiotic diet (or a variation on one) for your child.